johnnyshields/by_star/README.md

    end
 ```

-### :offset Option
+### `:offset` Option

-All ByStar finders support an `:offset` option which offsets the time period for which the query is performed.
+All ByStar finders support an `:offset` option which is applied to time period of the query condition.
 This is useful in cases where the daily cycle occurs at a time other than midnight.

+For example, if you'd like to find all Posts from 9:00 on 2014-03-05 until 8:59:59.999 on 2014-03-06, you can do:

     Post.by_day('2014-03-05', offset: 9.hours)